DevelopingDesigns/ym/wp-content/plugins/svg-support/readme.txt

 As an administrator, you can go to the admin settings page 'Settings' > 'SVG Support' and restrict SVG file uploads to administrators only and even define a custom CSS class to target if you wish.

+If you only need simple functionality to upload SVG files, then you don't need to enable "Advanced Mode" which will make sure that the frontend script is not enqueued for performance and will hide the unnecessary settings.

-Now, embed your SVG images just like you would a standard image with the addition of adding (in text view) the class `"style-svg"` (or the custom class you defined) to your IMG tags that you want this plugin to swap out with your actual SVG code.
-You can also remove any other attributes from the tag and use CSS to manage the size.<br />
+For advanced users, enable the "Advanced Mode" under Settings > SVG Support.
+Then you can embed your SVG images just like you would a standard image with the addition of adding (in text view) the class `"style-svg"` (or the custom class you defined) to your IMG tags that you want this plugin to swap out with your actual SVG code.
+You can also remove any other attributes from the tag and use CSS to manage the size.
+There is also a setting to automatically add your class to the IMG tag for you when you're inserting it in to a post or page.<br />
 For example:

 `<img class="style-svg" alt="alt-text" src="image-source.svg" />`